-Toxic Caterpillars Making People Sick Across London
+Toxic Caterpillars Are Making People Sick Across London

-Toxic caterpillars are invading London, and forestry officials are warning residents about their potential to cause vomiting, skin irritations, and even asthma attacks.
+Toxic caterpillars are invading London and forestry officials are warning residents about their potential to cause vomiting, skin irritations, and even asthma attacks.
 The larvae of the oak processionary moth are now emerging from eggs all across southeast England, including the capital city.

 According to the Forestry Commission, hair from the caterpillar contains a protein which can cause someone to get extremely sick when touched or inhaled.
 Used as a protection from predators, the hair can be easily picked up and carried by the wind, leading to an unsuspecting individual accidentally being exposed to it.